garrandall/popular-music-data/tracks/here-comes-the-hammer-m-c--hammer.md

 The people wanted more, that's why the Hammer's in
 OH, OH, OH - Yeah!

 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 Yeah!
 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 C'mon, let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 Yeah!
 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)

 Check me out..
 MOVE on the floor, and get hype